AmingAndrei/violence.website/content/database/species/devils/devils.md

 .../[[index]]/[[species]]/devils.md

-The _Diavolos_ class, colloquially referred to as **"Devils"**, constitutes a taxonomic grouping within the *Nullikaryota* domain of Blackspace.
+The _Diavolos_ class, colloquially referred to as **"Devils"**, constitutes a taxonomic grouping within the *Nullikaryota* domain of BLACKSPACE.
 Members of this class are distinguished by **anomalous biological structures, non-linear evolutionary patterns**, and **metaphysical attributes** that render them fundamentally incompatible with known life classifications.

 **Taxonomic and Genetic Characteristics**